johan-bjareholt/gtkmdview/README.md

  - md4c

 ### TODO
+ - Bold/italic/colored font when something is bold/italic/header/link
  - Support loading images that are not local
     - Needs to be done in a secure way
- - Support for lists
+ - Support for lists?
- - Support for tables
+ - Support for tables?
  - A lot more, md4c has a lot of features left unimplemented by this lib